ssl-hep/ServiceX/uproot_transformer/README.md

                         Request ID to read from queue
 ```

-You will need an X509 proxy avaiable as a mountable volume.
+You will need an X509 proxy available as a mountable volume.
 The X509 Secret
 container can do using your credentials and cert:

 ```bash